mbrooks8/NEATO_LDSScanData/README.md

 # NEATO_LDSScanData
-Node.js controller for gathering LDS scan data
+Node.js controller for gathering and visualizing LDS scan data

 # What you will need
-Nodejs installed on your desktop
+Nodejs installed on your desktop <br>
-XAMPP to run a localhost
+XAMPP to run a localhost <br>
-sqlite3.x installed on ios device
-CLSMS installed on ios device from https:// s1ris.github.io/repo
+Any recent type of Neato Botvac <br>
+Scatter.js and chart.js

 # Current features
-view messages
-send messages
-Free?
+Send commands to the Botvac
+Recieve data from the Botvac
+Graph LDS Scan Data

 # Setup
+On windows:<br>
 just fill out the config file with the appropriate ip addresses and password.

 # extra setup